swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 If we add datapoints, our predictions shift.
 Our threshold value for classifying an amount of studying as passing ($x \quad \textit{where} \quad y = 0$) shifts as well, which it should not in this case, as we will make more errors as to predictions for the non-outlier students.
+This can be seen in the third plot in the previous figure.
+The shifted threshold causes us two more misclassified datapoints than the original threshold.

 Suffice it to say, this model is **highly affected by outliers** and not suited for the task of classification for these events.